-For the purposes of QoS of upstream traffic from CPE devices, the interface between the eRouter and the embedded CM must be considered to be of infinite bandwidth per [eDOCSIS], and thus no congestion should be expected to occur on this interface.
+For the purposes of applying QoS to upstream traffic sourced from CPE devices, the interface between the eRouter and the embedded CM is considered to be of infinite bandwidth per [eDOCSIS], and thus no congestion, control, priority, nor reservation of bandwidth resources should be expected to occur on this interface.
 Thus, the eRouter does not need to provide any queues in the upstream direction.
 The eRouter MAY provide a configuration mechanism to determine whether the eRouter allows CPE devices to pass QoS-tagged packets with the IP ToS/Traffic Class field intact, or whether the eRouter resets the IP ToS/Traffic Class field to 0.
 The eRouter MAY use the IP ToS/Traffic Class field to populate Layer 2 QoS headers to ensure upstream QoS treatment.
 Although other implementations are possible, one such implementation is to directly map the three most significant bits of the IP ToS/Traffic Class field into the 802.1Q priority field.